Add an undo system for lighttable and darkroom

 That was freaking painful.
 I can also recount horror stories of playing with the stack directly in my first attempts ("what does compress do?" - "aw crap, it destroys history, wasn't this supposed to be a non-destructive editor?")...
 Maybe full undo isn't required and we need something like #9019 or #8769.
 See particularly: #8620.

-#8 Updated by Ralf Brown about 4 years ago
+#8 Updated by Ralf Brown over 4 years ago

 The history stack is useful, but as others have pointed out it is not a replacement for a good undo system, especially given how easy it is to trash the history stack.
 And the current history stack is not fine-grained enough to be viable as a workaround for missing undo even if it were more resilient, since I can't undo just a single slider change (for example) if I've changed multiple settings in a module without switching modules.